A topic from the subject of Analytical Chemistry in Chemistry.

 • Method detection limit determination: Quantifying the lowest concentration that can be reliably detected.

-• Quality control samples: Monitoring the performance of the analytical method over time.
+• Quality control samples: Monitoring the performance of the analytical method and ensuring the reliability of the results.

 By implementing these QA/QC procedures, analytical chemists can ensure the quality and integrity of their data, leading to more accurate and reliable conclusions.